microsoft/pxt-calliope/docs/reference/input/acceleration.md

 # Acceleration

-Get the acceleration value (milli g-force) in one of three dimensions, or the combined force in all directions.
+Get the acceleration value (milli g-force) in one of three dimensions, or the combined force in all directions (x, y, and z).

 Find the acceleration of the @boardname@ (how fast it is speeding up or slowing down).